JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/a0/Incentive_Effects_a0.md

 ## Design

-The parameter $a_0$ determines how strongly a pool’s **declared** pledge affects its rewards.
+The parameter $a_0$ determines how strongly a pool’s **declared** pledge $p_i$ affects its rewards.
 When $a_0=0$, pledge has no special role beyond contributing to total pool stake.
 As $a_0$ increases, pools with more declared pledge receive higher rewards than otherwise comparable low-declared-pledge pools.

 Without a pledge incentive, an operator with little capital could attract large amounts of delegation or create several pools while committing little stake of their own.
-A higher $a_0$ makes such strategies more costly because an operator splitting into multiple pools must also divide their pledge, reducing the reward potential of each pool.
+A higher $a_0$ makes such strategies more costly because an operator splitting into multiple pools may also need to divide their declared pledge to be attractive, reducing the reward potential of each pool.
 It therefore strengthens Sybil resistance and encourages operators to have more “skin in the game.”

 The main trade-off is between Sybil resistance and accessibility.
 A higher $a_0$ discourages highly leveraged and multi-pool strategies, but it also favors wealthy operators and makes it harder for operators with limited capital to compete.
-A lower $a_0$ reduces barriers to entry and allows competition to depend more on performance, costs, and margins, but provides weaker protection against operators controlling large amounts of delegated stake with little pledge.
+A lower $a_0$ reduces barriers to entry and allows competition to depend more on performance, costs, and margins, but provides weaker protection against operators controlling large amounts of delegated stake with little declared pledge.

 ## Direct mechanical effects